hyunjialee/hammurabi/README.md

 ## General idea of the lab

-*Hammurabi* is a very old computer game (like about as old as Kris).
-Your job is to bring it into the 21st century by writing it in Java.
+*Hammurabi* is a very old computer game.

 Here are the standard instructions for the game: